- API -

 avixEventGroup_Wait

-Wait for a specified number of event group flags to be or become set
+Wait a specified flags to be or become set in an event group or thread event group

 Timer Functions